 Michael Bodary was appointed to serve on the YCUA Board of Commissioners on August 21, 2012 by the Ypsilanti City Council.
-He was elected as Vice Chair of the Board on September 25, 2012.
+He was elected as Vice Chair of the Board on September 25, 2012 and then Chair on May 27, 2020.

 Mr. Bodary works as Senior Buyer and Facilities Coordinator in the Parking and Transportation Services department of the University of Michigan.
 He holds a bachelor's degree in management from Cleary University.